What Happens If You Are Convicted Of DUI?

 Your potential penalties in case of a DUI conviction in Pennsylvania will depend on your blood alcohol concentration (BAC), determined by breath, blood or urine testing shortly after your traffic stop.
 Other factors will include whether or not you have a prior DUI offense on record and whether you refused to submit to a breath or chemical test.

 Pennsylvania categorizes DUI offenses based upon a number of factors with varying penalties.
 There are three tiers based upon one’s BAC content at the time of driving.
-The tiers range from BAC levels of .08 – .10; .10 to .16; and .16 or greater.
+The tiers range from BAC levels of:

 You would also want to discuss the possibility of whether the ARD Program is appropriate for your particular situation in order to determine whether you are able to reduce or eliminate any potential jail sentence or license suspension.